Service standards and quality

 - land, buildings or fixtures are destroyed or damaged by the safety defect.

-Energy customers are protected by the specific provisions under the NECF for the supply of energy and by the core principles of ACL's consumer guarantees for the supply of other energy goods and services, such as batteries or solar panels.
+Energy customers are protected by the specific provisions under the NECF for the supply of energy and by the ACL's consumer guarantees for the supply of energy goods and services.